-Thorn Chen: Thorn (Hongwei) Chen is currently an assistant coach at Humboldt High School in Minneapolis and an active judge in the MNUDL circuit.
-He previously coached at Stuyvesant High School where he led teams to elimination rounds at the New York State Tournament and NFL Nationals.
+Thorn Chen: Thorn (Hongwei) Chen previously coached for Humboldt High School in Saint Paul and at Stuyvesant High School in New York where he led teams to elimination rounds at the New York State Tournament and NFL Nationals.
 He also worked as a lab leader at The New York Urban Debate League’s Coalition Institute and Training Initiative (CITI).
 In high school, Thorn was a New York State Finalist and reached elimination rounds at national tournaments such as Emory.
 He continued to debate for Dartmouth College was in the elimination rounds of several tournaments including CEDA Nationals and Cap Cities.
 Thorn is currently working on his PhD in Cultural Studies and Comparative Literature at the University of Minnesota.

 Amber Kelsie: Amber is a Ph.D. student at the University of Pittsburgh, debated at Dartmouth, and has previously coached Urban Debate League teams in New York City as well as directed New York’s Urban Debate League summer institute.
 Some of Amber’s favorite arguments are performance based as well as kritiques based on identity politics.
 We are delighted to have Amber as a part of our team!